SalishSeaCast/SalishSeaNowcast/docs/deployment/orcinus.rst

-For the Baynes Sound sub-grid, use :program:`agrif_create_restart.exe` to create the sub-grid physics restart file from the full domain physics restart file, and upload both files to the appropriate run results directory on :kbd:`orcinus`:
+For the Baynes Sound sub-grid, use :program:`agrif_create_restart.exe` to create the sub-grid physics restart file from the full domain physics restart file, and upload both files to the appropriate run results directory on :`s``:

 .. code-block:: bash